Analog spacetimes from nonrelativistic Goldstone modes in spinor condensates: Relationship between spacetime and Goldstone's theorem

 Before proceeding to simplify the Lagrangian and derive the curved space analogues, we need to understand and make use of the nonrelativistic Goldstone theorem~\cite{hidakaCountingRuleNambuGoldstone2013,watanabeUnifiedDescriptionNambuGoldstone2012}, providing a complementary proof in the process.

 We consider the following ansatz for the mean-field

-Importantly the spinor structure given by $\chi$ is independent of space and time.
-The global $U(1)$ symmetry implies the phase and density obey a continuity relation which can be conveniently written as
+Importantly the spinor structure given by $\chi$ is independent of space and time. { This ansatz is justified since if we prepare a static mean-field state and quench it dynamically with terms that only couple to mass (such that the Gross-Pitaevskii equation describes its dynamics), there are no terms in the hydrodynamics that generate spin texture (i.e., the dynamics will preserve $\partial_\mu \chi_\mu=0$) \cite{stamper-kurnSpinorBoseGases2013,lamacraftLongwavelengthSpinDynamics2008,barnettGeometricalApproachHydrodynamics2009}.} The global $U(1)$ symmetry implies the phase and density obey a continuity relation which can be conveniently written as

 with the condensate four-current given by $J^\mu = \rho v_s^\mu$, where the superfluid four-velocity field is $v_s^\mu = (1, \frac{1}{m}\nabla \vartheta )$.
 This simplifies the term

 which dictates which real fields $\theta_n$ are canonically conjugate to each other.
 In non-relativistic systems, the relationship between broken symmetry generators and Goldstone modes is not one-to-one.
 Instead, we must separate out our modes into Type-I and Type-II Goldstone modes, which is done by going to the preferred basis of the matrix $P^\mu_{mn}$.